smolsuryansh/smolsuryansh/README.md

 # Hi 👋, I'm Suryansh Dubey

 ## Student
-Enthusiastic student with a passion for coding, exploring the possibilities of tech.
-Open to collaboration and eager to learn.
+Enthusiastic student who is new to coding, exploring the possibilities of tech.
+Learning something new everyday.

 - 🌍 I'm based in Bhopal
 - ✉️ You can contact me at [suryanshdubey2525@gmail.com](mailto:suryanshdubey2525@gmail.com)